Two Israeli Embassy staff members killed outside Jewish museum in Washington, DC | News Channel 3-12

 “Two Israeli Embassy staff were senselessly killed tonight near the Jewish Museum in Washington DC,” Noem said in a post on X. “We are actively investigating and working to get more information to share.”

-Tal Naim Cohen, a spokesperson for the Israeli Embassy, said in a statement, “Two staff members of the Israeli embassy were shot this evening at close range while attending a Jewish event at the Capital Jewish Museum.”
+After the shooting, Smith said the suspect entered the museum and was detained soon after.
+The chief said the suspect “implied that he committed the offense” and, once handcuffed, he told security where he had discarded the weapon, which was recovered.
+The suspect chanted “Free, Free Palestine” while in custody, Smith said.

-DC Police and the FBI are responding to the shooting, and the Israeli Embassy is working with law enforcement.
+The victims were a “young couple about to be engaged,” Yechiel Leiter, the Israeli ambassador to the US, said at the news conference.
+“A young man purchased a ring this week with the intention of proposing to his girlfriend next week in Jerusalem.”

-“There is no ongoing threat to public safety,” the FBI Washington Field Office said in a post on X.
+Tal Naim Cohen, a spokesperson for the Israeli Embassy, said in a statement the two staff members were shot “at close range” while attending a Jewish event at the museum.

 The Israeli ambassador was not involved in the incident and was not at the location when the shooting happened, an embassy spokesperson told CNN.

-US Attorney General Pam Bondi said in a post on social media that she and acting US Attorney for DC Jeanine Pirro have arrived to the scene of the shooting outside the Capital Jewish Museum.
+US Attorney General Pam Bondi said in an earlier post on social media that she and acting US Attorney for DC Jeanine Pirro had arrived at the scene of the shooting outside the Capital Jewish Museum.
+At the news conference following the shooting, Bondi said she had spoken with President Donald Trump multiple times that evening.

 Ted Deutch, the CEO of the American Jewish Committee, said his organization was hosting an event at the museum on Wednesday evening.